Regression Testing Agent¶

 Authentication and scope¶

-Replay execution honors the standard authentication and scope configuration of the scanned asset:
+Replay execution honors the standard authentication and scope configuration of the asset under assessment:

 - Frontend replay uses frontend auth and frontend scope settings